cube-js/cube/docs/content/Examples-Tutorials-Recipes/Refreshing-select-partitions.md

   },
 ```

-Cube will filter data by `created_at` property and apply the refresh key for it.
+Cube will filter data by the `created_at` property and then apply the refresh key for the `updated_at` property.
-There is how it looks in the Cube logs:
+Here's how it looks in the Cube logs:

 ```bash
 Executing SQL: e1155b2f-859b-4e61-a760-17af891f5f0b